patro-io/cms/packages/core/README.md

 - **Zero Runtime Errors** - Compile-time guarantees and exhaustive error handling
 - **Edge-Native** - Runs on Cloudflare Workers with sub-50ms response times globally
 - **Plugin Ecosystem** - Extensible architecture with Effect-based hooks and middleware
+- **Multilingual & AI** - Built-in support for multilingual content and AI-powered translations

+> **⚠️ Beta Software:** PatroCMS is currently in active development (Beta).
+While the core architecture is stable, APIs and features may evolve.
+Use with caution in production environments.

 **This is not your typical CMS.** PatroCMS embraces functional programming concepts while remaining practical for real-world applications.